diabhaque/Connoisseur/README.md

 The model architecture was inspired by the <a herf="Show, Attend and Tell">Show, Attend and Tell</a> paper by Xu et al. (2015)

 * The embedded image vector is passed through a CNN encoder
-* The RNN decoder then takes the image as input and uses Bahdanau's Attention Model to generate a context that is continuously fed (along with an input word) into a GRU to create a sequence of words that would describe the image.
+* The RNN decoder then takes the image as input and uses Bahdanau's Attention Model to generate a context that is continuously fed (along with an embedded input word) into a GRU to create a sequence of words that would describe the image.

 ## Prediction

-    The base 64 image is first converted to a tensor adn passed through the image_features_extract_model() function, i.e, the InceptionV3 model.
+    The base 64 image is first converted to a tensor and passed through the image_features_extract_model() function, i.e, the InceptionV3 model.

 <img src="./Images/processInput.png">